braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 ## What we're trying to achieve.
 when you song is ingested into spotify, it gets algorithmically analyzed.
 Every track has its own "fingerprint": both on the classical stage, and one more in-depth analysis on the musical side.
 All these analysis are available via Spotify API.
 We're going to download (thanks spotipy!) and analyze the content of the most followed playlists, and - given a track published on Spotify, the model will find which among these playlist is the best fit for the track.
 Then, this can be pitched to the editorial team of Spotify.
-This is helpful, as each playlist has a team, and it's not useful to pitch a rock song to a Latino playlist.
-The model can be fine tuned for the best fitting among the "same genre" playlist, for example.
+The model can be fine tuned for the best fitting among the "same genre" playlist, for example (selecting a list of playlists more genre narrowed).
-This same tool could be used by companies that are in the play listing business (providing exposure to tracks in their popular playlists.
+This same tool could be used by companies that are in the playlisting business (providing exposure to tracks in their popular playlists), so that they can find their 'best match' among the playlist they manage.
+Being on the right playlist for an artist is important.
 Here 2 examples of how an artist' plays are split among different kind of playlists:

 ![split1playlists](./img/playlist_split1.jpg "Split Plays by Playlist Type - Artist 1")